TonnyHawk/Professor-Deutsch-English/README.md

 ## Task realization
 It was important to present separate teachers, students and their awwards for each independent school department.
 The owner also wanted to have ability to change the site`s content in the future by himself, so it was decided to combine the static content (common for both schools) with dynamically generated one.
 According to that idea i made a project structure that looks like this
 **project structure**
-+Intro (static) - user can choose the school
++ Intro (static) - user can choose the school
-+Main page (static / dynamic)
++ Main page (static / dynamic)
-+Gallery (dynamic) - shows all media content like school gallery, student portfolios, awwards and certificates
++ Gallery (dynamic) - shows all media content like school gallery, student portfolios, awwards and certificates